Iron Gates: Prehistoric and Roman era

 Sandstone statues dated to the early Neolithic era indicate that the area has been inhabited for a very long time.
 Even more significant are the Iron Gates Mesolithic (c.
 13,000 to 5,000 BP) sites – in particular, the gorge of Gospodjin Vir, which contains the major archaeological site of Lepenski Vir (unearthed in the 1960s).
 Lepenski Vir is often regarded as the most important Mesolithic site in south-east Europe.

 East of the Great Kazan the Roman emperor Trajan built the legendary bridge erected by Apollodorus of Damascus.
 Construction of the bridge ran from 103 through 105, preceding Trajan's final conquest of Dacia.
-(On the right (Serbian) bank a Roman plaque commemorates him.
+(On the right (Serbian) bank, a Roman plaque commemorates him).
 On the Romanian bank, at the Small Kazan, a likeness of Decebalus, Trajan's Dacian opponent, was carved in rock in 1994–2004.)

-John Hunyadi and his 15,000 men defeated the 80,000-strong army of Begler Bey Sehabeddin at Zajkány (today's Zeicani), near the Iron Gate of the Danube river in 1442.
+The Bulgarian Empire and the fall under Ottoman rule.

+The Iron Gates and the surrounding region were inside the Second Bulgarian Empire or Kingdom for over 450 consequent years before the ottoman turks invasion.

 Ada Kaleh

 Perhaps the most evocative consequence of the Đerdap dam's construction was the flooding of an islet named Ada Kaleh.
 A former Turkish exclave, it had a mosque and a thousand twisting alleys, and was known as a free port and smuggler's nest.
 Many other ethnic groups lived there beside Turks.

-The island was about 3 km downstream from Orșova and measured 1.7 by 0.4-0.5 km.
+The island was about 3 km downstream from Orșova and measured 1.7 by 0.4–0.5 km.
 It was walled; the Austrians built a fort there in 1669 to defend it from the Turks, and that fort would remain a bone of contention for the two empires.
 In 1699 the island came under Turkish control, from 1716 to 1718 it was Austrian, after a four-month siege in 1738 it was Turkish again, followed by the Austrians reconquering it in 1789, only to have to yield it to the Turks in the following peace treaty.

 Thereafter, the island lost its military importance.
 The 1878 Congress of Berlin forced the Ottoman Empire to retreat far into the south, but the island remained the property of the Turkish sultan, allegedly because the treaty neglected to mention it.
 The inhabitants enjoyed exemption from taxes and customs and were not conscripted.
 In 1923, when the Ottoman monarchy had disappeared, the island was given to Romania in the Treaty of Lausanne.

-The Ada Kaleh mosque dated from 1903 and was built on the site of an earlier Franciscan monastery.
-The mosque's carpet, a gift from the Turkish sultan Abdülhamid II, has been located in the Constanța mosque since 1965.

-Most Ada Kaleh inhabitants emigrated to Turkey after the evacuation of the island.
-A smaller part went to Northern Dobruja, another Romanian territory with a Turkish minority.
+The people of that island (about 400-500) were formed of Muslim Turks with many other small communities (Romanian, Hungarian, German) also represented.